drunarayan/barospection/README.md

 You will be logging into JupyterHub for getting workshop materials and creating your own Jupyter Notebooks.
 Your username is simply ```<your first name>.``` followed by the word ```p4b```.
 For instance, my username would be ```chandru.p4b```. ***See & use the created usernames below.
 The first time you log in, create and type in any password you make up yourself.***  That will become your actual password for this JupyterHub - please try not to forget it.
 If you do, email me at drunarayan@gmail.com, I will reset it.
 Please see created usernames below.

-## User Names created for the Fall 2025 Class
+## User Names & Star Assignments created for the Fall 2025 Class

 ### Students, Star Assignments, Usernames